Skip to main content

 This rule allows an injured party to receive damages only if their conduct was “slightly” negligent and the other party was “grossly” negligent.
 However, if the court cannot determine a distinction between the levels of negligence, then the injured party cannot receive any damages.

-Some attorneys and lawmakers dislike this rule because the statute doesn’t define any standards for what constitutes “slight” or “gross” negligence.
-This leads to a number of legal complications when bringing a personal injury, property damage, or wrongful death lawsuit in South Dakota.
+Some attorneys and lawmakers dislike this rule because the statute doesn’t define standards for “slight” or “gross” negligence.
+This leads to legal complications when bringing a personal injury, property damage, or wrongful death lawsuit in South Dakota.

 Applicable Law: S.D.C.L. § 20-9-2